Emad-COMBINE-lab/GRouNdGAN/docs/local_installation.rst

    (venv)$ pip install -r requirements.txt

-   If you're a fellow Canadian using computecanada, consider using ``requirements_computecanada.txt`` instead.
+   If you're a fellow Canadian using ComputeCanada, consider using ``requirements_computecanada.txt`` instead.

 You're now ready to use GRouNdGAN locally!